 For Currently Enrolled Students:

 Admission to the Lower Division nursing major is not selective.
 Any student may declare Nursing as a major by declaring it upon admission or filling out a Change of Major form.
-However, the required course work is rigorous and demanding.
+However, the required coursework is rigorous and demanding.
 It is strongly recommended to meet with a Nursing Academic advisor when considering a change of major to Nursing.

 The Upper Division is selective and competitive.
 You must meet the minimum requirements by October 1 of your Sophomore year for guaranteed admission.
-Meeting the minimum requirements later than October 1 is not a guarantee of admission to the Upper Division--at that point it becomes competitive.
-Students who are not admitted to the Upper Division may not take nursing classes without special permission (classes with a "NUR" title).
+Meeting the minimum requirements later than October 1 is not a guarantee of admission to the Upper Division–at that point it becomes competitive.
+Students who are not admitted to the Upper Division may not take nursing classes without special permission (classes with a “NUR” title).

 The School of Nursing accepts approximately 45 students into the Upper Division each semester (fall, spring).

 The School of Nursing uses the Test of Essential Academic Skills (TEAS v.6) as part of the application process.
-It covers reading comprehension, math, basic English grammar and human life science.
+It covers reading comprehension, math, basic English grammar, and human life science.
 Students may retake it after 30 days, but no more than three times.
 More information about the TEAS is available at www.atitesting.com.

 Generally, you should take the TEAS as early as possible, so that you may retake it if you are not satisfied with your score.
-For incoming freshman, we recommend that you take the TEAS in the summer following your Freshman year.
+For incoming freshmen, we recommend that you take the TEAS in the summer following your Freshman year.

 There is no "passing" score for the TEAS; there is only more or less competitive; however, a score of 68.7 is needed for PBA to review an application Generally speaking, a score of 60th percentile (score of 74) is quite competitive.
 A Total Individual score of 74 is needed for Guaranteed Admission.